 Technology is playing an ever-increasing role too.

-Things like fitness apps, wearables and online training are all taking the fitness world by storm.
+Things like fitness apps, wearables, and online training take the fitness world by storm.

-As an example, let’s take a look at different exercises as well as new equipment that personal trainers can build into their clients’ exercise programs.
+For example, let’s look at different exercises and new equipment that personal trainers can build into their clients’ exercise programs.

-Knowledge of a huge library of exercises also means that you always have a backup plan, for example, when the equipment you want to use for a client is not available or occupied.
+Knowledge of a huge library of exercises also means that you always have a backup plan, for example, when the equipment you want to use for a client is unavailable or occupied.

-That also means you can change things up by taking a training session outside of the gym and down to the local park, for example.
+That also means you can change things by taking a training session outside the gym and down to the local park.

 These are the things that make for a great personal trainer.